An emergency evacuation plan of action specific to each building should involve a team of responsible staff members, including:

 - This should be approx 50 metres away so occupants can gather safely after evacuation - without being injured by falling or burning debris, flying glass from broken windows, etc.

-- All buildings should have (1) Emergency Assembly Point 1 and (2) Emergency Assembly Point 2 (in case the first choice is unsafe).
+- All buildings should have (1) Emergency Assembly Point 1 - which is always used, unless it becomes unsafe, in which case the Coordinator declares the change to (2) Emergency Assembly Point 2.

 - Emergency Coordinator should check that all are present and safe, and give further instructions.